Initialization Schemes for Kolmogorov-Arnold Networks: An Empirical Study: Neural Tangent Kernel Analysis

 \subsection{Additional NTK Spectra}

 For completeness, we report additional NTK spectra not included in the main text.
-Figures \ref{figE1}--\ref{figE4} show the results for the remaining function fitting benchmarks ($f_1$, $f_2$, $f_4$, $f_5$), while Figures \ref{figE5}, \ref{figE6} correspond to the Burgers’ and Helmholtz PDEs.
-All results are obtained using the ``large'' architecture ($G=20$, three hidden layers with 32 neurons each), consistent with the setting analyzed in Section \ref{sec4.2}.
+Figures \ref{figN1}--\ref{figN4} show the results for the remaining function fitting benchmarks ($f_1$, $f_2$, $f_4$, $f_5$), while Figures \ref{figN5}, \ref{figN6} correspond to the Burgers’ and Helmholtz PDEs.
+All results are obtained using the ``large'' architecture ($G=20$, three hidden layers with 32 neurons each) and values $\alpha = 0.25$, $\beta = 1.75$ for the power-law initialization, consistent with the setting analyzed in Section \ref{sec4.2}.